-State Disposal System (SDS) permits are required for disposal of wastewater other than to surface waters, including large septic tank and drainfield systems and spray irrigation of wastewater.
+National Pollutant Discharge Elimination System (NPDES) or State Disposal System (SDS) permits (see NPDES and SDS permits) are required for disposal of wastewater other than to surface waters, including large septic tank and drainfield systems and spray irrigation of wastewater.
 The need for an SDS permit may be satisfied by certain construction or operating practices; these must be evaluated on a case-by-case basis.
 Only domestic sewage should be discharged to drainfields.